Scottify20/salida/README.md

-# Salida: Your Gateway to the World of Movies and TV
+# Salida

 **Discover, explore, and organize your favorite movies, TV shows, actors, and more with Salida!**

 Salida is a web application that taps into the vast library of the TMDB API, providing an engaging experience for film and television enthusiasts.

 ## Features